cbluesprl/moodle-local_quickregister/README.md

 2. A link generator page to generate the registration URL and HTML link.

 ## Standalone link generator
-The plugin adds a public standalone page at local/quickregister/link_generator.html
+The plugin has a public standalone page (in this README.md) that you can use.

 ## Installation
 Copy files in local/quickregister of your Moodle directory.

 ## Campaign plugin
-This plugins also works with local_campaign plugin, if enabled you can add current campaign in registration data.
+This plugins also works with local_campaign plugin (https://moodle.org/plugins/local_campaign), if enabled you can add current campaign in registration data.

+## Initial purpose
+The initial purpose of this plugin is to provide a tool for administrators to create a custom link to a person who redirects him/her to the account creation page with pre-filled information that the administrator puts in.

 ## HTML File